-A recent U.S. poll found that 65% of educators reported not teaching climate education in their own classes because they did not believe it aligned with their subject.
-26 But climate education aligns with all subjects: students could be reading about climate refugee stories in their English class, considering the avenues for advocacy in Civics, learning about how the climate crisis causes inequity in Economics classes, and understanding the impact of plastics, made largely from oil, on greenhouse gas emissions in Earth Science classes.
+OF EDUCATORS DO NOT TEACH CLIMATE EDUCATION IN THEIR CLASSES BECAUSE THEY DO NOT BELIEVE IT ALIGNS WITH THEIR SUBJECT climate education in their own classes because they did not believe it aligned with their subject.
+But climate education aligns with all subjects: students could be reading about climate refugee stories in their English class, considering the avenues for advocacy in Civics, learning about how the climate crisis causes inequity in Economics classes, and understanding the impact of plastics, made largely from oil, on greenhouse gas emissions in Earth Science classes.